 Duct Work and High Ceilings | HVAC Duct Work Systems

 Hot Water Boiler Expansion Tanks – There are two types of expansion tanks used on hot water boiler systems.
 The steel expansion tank and the bladder type expansion tank.
 These expansion tanks are used to provide a cushion for the expansion of water when it is heated.
-Without this cushion of air the pressure in the boiler system would rise and exceed the setting on the pressure relief valve causing the pressure relief valve to open and discharge water to relieve the pressure.
-It is necessary to for an HVAC technician to understand how these expansion tanks work in order to properly troubleshoot hot water boiler problems which may occur as a result of an issue with an expansion tank.
-One of the first things to check on a hot water boiler system when the pressure relief valve discharges water excessively is the expansion tank.
+Without this cushion of air, the pressure in the boiler system would exceed the setting on the pressure relief valve.
+This will cause the pressure relief valve to open and discharge water to relieve the pressure. (more…)

 Air Handler Components 3: Hot Water Coil Heat

 Air Handler Components 3 – Hot water coils inside of air handler units combine a boiler system or a special capacity hot water heater and forced air to provide forced-air heating.
 The concept is simple and used a lot in commercial and some in residential.
 Commercial systems almost exclusively use a boiler to provide hot water to the hot water coil inside the air handler unit while the residential systems use mainly special capacity hot water heaters to provide hot water to the hot water coil inside the air handler unit.
 On a call for heat a pump is energized to begin the circulation of hot water from the heating source to the coil.
 The air handler unit blower motor energizes and air begins to move across the coil.
 Heat is exchanged from the hot water coil to the air and the air is delivered to its appropriate destination through the ductwork.